ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ### data

+Being able to utilize massive amounts of data is the reason neural networks can learn so well.
+Alternative algorithms such as random forests or support vector machines are limited by the amount of data they can learn from.
+Neural networks are able to learn from massive amounts of data.

-The reliance on a large amount of labelled training data is a neural network's achilles heel.
+But this reliance on data is neural network's achilles heel.
 You can't train large neural networks with small amounts of data.

 Human beings are able to learn from small amounts of training data - burning yourself once on the oven is enough to learn not to touch it again.
 Many machine learning algorithms are not able to learn in this way.
 This is known as **sample inefficiency** - the requirement for large amounts of data to get superhuman performance.